ALLOWING YOUR HOME TO STAND OUT

 If you have chipping or peeling paint, put painting at the top of your “to-do” list.
 This could be a lending requirement, which may cause the buyer to offer you less money in their offer, or (worse) be a leading factor in the buyer choosing to walk away after their home inspection.
 As a side note, homes that were built prior to 1978 could have lead-based paint.
 If you have knowledge of lead based paint in your home you must disclose this to the homebuyer.

 Painting is something that all of us say “I can do that!’ and 9 times out of 10 we were wrong, and wished that we hired a professional.
 If you don’t have a steady hand or properly tape off transitions, it will look like a 4 year old just painted your house.
+(I’ve done this, never again!)
 And it’s not just me that will notice!
 Let’s say we’re just painting a bedroom – I am much more compelled to say “go for it!”
 But when it comes to larger spaces or the entire interior or exterior of a home, hiring a professional painter may be the route you want to go.

 - Remove the screen on your windows and wash both the inside and outside window panes.
 You’ll be amazed at how much more natural light is brought into the home.

 - Clean with vinegar.
 Odors are a big deal.
-Although the smell is initially strong, it will dissipate and leave your home more odor free.
+Although the smell of vinegar is initially strong, it will dissipate and leave your home more odor free.
 Using strong incense or plug-ins can be a major turn off for buyers who are sensitive to smell.

 - Paint your basement.
 If you have an unfinished basement, specifically one that could be finished (proper ceiling height needed) painting the walls an off white will help it feel more usable and bright.